Ajinkya710/nimbly-app/README.md

 ### Nimbly Code Challenge

-The production version of the app can be found [Here](https://Ajinkya710.github.io/nimbly-app)
+The production version of the app can be found here: [Nimbly App](https://nimbly-app.vercel.app/)

     Steps to run code locally: